The Trail to Eagle

 The designation of Eagle Scout is a most high honor and recognition.
 It is reserved for those few Scouts who have demonstrated that they have fulfilled "the mission of the Boy Scouts of America * * * to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law."

 Please review the Eagle Charge and Eagle Oath to get a sense of what this means, what the adult leadership is considering every step of the way to Eagle and how an objective Board of Review (BOR) goes about making a determination.
-Most importantly, be guided by the Eagle Scout Service Project Life Cycle and Life Scout to Eagle Scout Time Line.
+Most importantly, when planning your Eagle Scout Service Project, be guided by the Eagle Scout Service Project Life Cycle and Life Scout to Eagle Scout Time Line.

 Adult Leadership duty, including that of the members of the BOR, is to ensure that the Eagle candidate has truly internalized the value system.
 This facet often is not well understood by either the Scout or the Scout's parents.
 Earning Eagle Scout is NOT achieved by merely acquiring 21 merit badges and completing an Eagle Scout Service Project.
 It is achieved over many years of consistent diligence, responsibility and sincerity with respect to the Scout's Troop and community.
 Eagle Scout Application